GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Related Work

 \subsection{Natural Language Interfaces for Robotic Interaction}

-A fundamental challenge in enabling intuitive human-robot interaction is grounding the rich semantics of natural language within the physical constraints of a robot's environment.
-While non-expert users require flexible interfaces, historical approaches have struggled to bridge this semantic gap.
+A fundamental challenge in enabling intuitive human-robot interaction is grounding the rich semantics of natural language within the physical and geometric constraints of a human-centered environment.
 Early methods were limited, either by confining users to rigid command structures \cite{tellex2020robots} or employing complex probabilistic models that were difficult to scale \cite{arkin2020multimodal,walter2021language}.
 More recently, a dominant paradigm has emerged: using deep neural networks, including large-scale foundation models, to learn a direct, end-to-end mapping from language to robot actions \cite{fu2019language,hong2011recurrent}.

-While subsequent research \cite{bucker2022latte,bucker2022reshaping,stepputtis2020language} has sought to mitigate these data requirements and improve generalization using large foundation models\cite{devlin2018bert,gadre2022clip}, these approaches still demand extensive training.
+{However, a primary drawback of these approaches is their significant data requirement.
+To mitigate} this constraint, recent research, \cite{bucker2022latte,bucker2022reshaping,stepputtis2020language}, has explored the use of large foundation models~\cite{devlin2018bert,gadre2022clip}, improving system generalization.
+These methods allowed training without specific annotated datasets, however, they still require extensive training---mostly replacing datasets with procedure training over LLMs.
 Furthermore, their fixed, post-training parameters limit their adaptability to new environments, and their reliance on a direct alignment between commands and objects often fails when interpreting complex user intent, leading to unpredictable results.
-This motivates a different paradigm: to enhance the reliability of intent recognition, using a Large Language Model to explicitly generate intermediate constraints for trajectory modification provides a more interpretable and controllable outcome.
+This motivates a different paradigm to enhance the reliability of intent recognition, i.e., {using LLMs to reason about independent multiple preferences and constraints for trajectory modification---providing a more interpretable and controllable outcome which can be evaluated and adapted online. }